projectatomic/nulecule-library/flask-redis-centos7-atomicapp/README.md

 ###Check the app

-To check the app, open [http://localhost:5000](http://localhost:5000) in the web browser.
+To check the app, open [http://localhost:31000](http://localhost:31000) in the web browser.
+If you have chosen some other value for the environment variable `NODE_PORT`, use that port instead of 31000.